Marcel

 Notable People Named Marcel

-Marcel de Jong is a retired Canadian professional soccer player known for his position as a left-back.
+Marcel de Jong is a retired Canadian soccer player who played as a left-back.

-Marcel Martin Koller is a Swiss professional football manager and former player, currently serving as the head coach of Al Ahly in the Egyptian Premier League.
+Marcel Martin Koller is a Swiss football manager and former player who most recently coached Al Ahly in the Egyptian Premier League.

 Marcel Stive - Marcel J.F.
-Stive is a renowned Dutch professor of coastal engineering at Delft University of Technology.
+Stive is a Dutch professor specializing in coastal engineering at Delft University of Technology.

-Marcel Reece - Marcel Antoine Wayne Reece is a former NFL fullback who played for the Miami Dolphins, Oakland Raiders, and Seattle Seahawks before becoming an executive with the Las Vegas Raiders.
+Marcel Reece is a former NFL fullback who played for the Dolphins, Raiders, and Seahawks and now serves as an executive with the Las Vegas Raiders.

-Marcel Dubois was a French geographer and co-founder of the academic geography journal Annales de Géographie.
+Marcel Dubois was a French geographer who co-founded the academic journal Annales de Géographie.

-Marcel Peyrouton was a French diplomat and politician who held various high-ranking positions, including Minister of the Interior during Vichy France and Governor-General of French Algeria.
+Marcel Peyrouton was a French diplomat and politician who served as Minister of the Interior, Ambassador to Argentina, and Governor-General of French Algeria, and was acquitted in 1948.

 Maria Fernandez